alxweis/yarrpbox/README.md

 ```
 yarrp -i targets.txt -o test-detection.yrp -r 100 -d
 ```
 runs Yarrpbox in middlebox detection mode.
 It sends TCP SYN probes in a randomly-permuted order to the IPv4 targets specified in the `targets.txt` file at a rate of 100 probes per second.
+Each line in the `targets.txt` file contains an IP address to be probed.
 The results are written to the `test-detection.yrp` file.

 ### Offline Reconstruction - JSON Output